awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.md

    }
    ```

-1. Edit the trust policy for this IAM policy\.
+1. Edit the trust policy for this IAM role\.
 Paste the following JSON into the JSON text box\.

    ```
    {